IHPA is a Co-sponsor and Partner with Common Bond Institute on these Projects.

 The SHC Program currently includes these components:

 A progressive training and experience in psychosocial support and treatment skills open to all qualified local trainees in countries experiencing violent upheaval and a refugee crisis, and where the local population is unserved or significantly underserved.
-It prepares both professional and para-professional service providers to quickly provide a progressive range of direct treatment services, from lay support, immediate care, and crisis stabilization, to more in-depth and longer term mental health treatments.
+It prepares both professional and para-professional service providers to quickly provide a progressive range of direct treatment services, from lay emotional support, immediate care, and crisis stabilization, to more in-depth and longer term mental health treatments.

 Direct treatment field clinics providing emergency psychosocial and medical services to refugees, while also providing supervised practical field experience for trainees in the Social Health Care training program.